 On the day of your surgery:

 You will probably go home the day of surgery.
-Many patients are able to begin their normal activities 1 or 2 days after going home.
+Many people are able to begin their normal activities 1 or 2 days after going home.
 Most people take 1 week off from work.

 You will stay on liquids or mashed-up foods for 2 or 3 weeks after surgery.
 You will slowly add soft foods, then regular foods, to your diet.
 By 6 weeks after surgery, you will probably be able to eat regular foods.